wp-plugins/wowslider/readme.txt

 = 13.
 I'd like to make the different pictures in my slider link to different pages.
 Is it possible? =

 It's possible to add individual link to each image.
 You should select image by clicking and specify link in "Url" field.

+= 14.
+Will WOWSlider play on iPhone/iPad/Android? =

+Yes, it'll.
+WOWSlider supports all modern devices.

 == Screenshots ==